 The most common scenario is that organizations start to indiscriminately cut costs, specifically around web development, marketing, and communications.

-Cutting digital activities will:
+Cutting your top performing digital activities will:

 - Decrease brand awareness

 - Reduce your ranking on the SERP page